 The white chocolate needs to cool down before you add it to the buttercream.
 Otherwise, it’s just going to melt the butter and make a huge mess.

-When the bowl is only slightly warm to the touch, give the white chocolate a final stir before adding it to the buttercream.
+When the bowl of melted chocolate is only slightly warm to the touch, give the white chocolate a final stir before adding it to the buttercream.

 Pour the White Chocolate into a Well in the Buttercream

-Once all the white chocolate has been added to the buttercream, beat on medium speed for 2-3 minutes until light and fluffy.
+Once the white chocolate is incorporated, increase the speed to medium and beat for 2-3 minutes until light and fluffy.

 Do not frost a partially-cooled cake.
 If running low on time, wrap a slightly warm cake in plastic wrap and put it in the fridge until it is fully chilled.
 Frosting and filling a warm cake will only result in goopy buttercream, a lack of structural integrity, and probably a few frustrated tears (speaking from experience!).